 Harry Potter and the Chamber of Secrets Soundtrack, Jeremy Soule, 2002

-Such is the case with the Harry Potter and the Chamber of Secrets soundtrack, easily the best of Jeremy Soule‘s five scores for the game franchise.
+The Harry Potter and the Chamber of Secrets soundtrack is easily the best of Jeremy Soule‘s five scores for the game franchise.
 It also benefits from a better album presentation than Soule’s other Harry Potter soundtracks.
 Only eight minutes of notable material are missing from the album release, which thankfully excises a lot of ruminative underscore.
-Sadly, in 2009, Electronic Arts unceremoniously pulled almost all of its Harry Potter game scores from online music scores.
-Frustrating album situation notwithstanding, Chamber of Secrets is Soule’s most satisfying fantasy soundtrack.
+In fact, Chamber of Secrets is Soule’s most satisfying fantasy soundtrack.
 Yes, that’s a big claim to make, considering his work on franchises like The Elder Scrolls and Guild Wars.
 But Chamber of Secrets achieves a consistency of quality that Soule’s more bloated score releases don’t accomplish.
 He doubtlessly deserved his 2004 win of the BAFTA Games Award for Best Original Music for Chamber of Secrets.

 Soule’s designation as “the John Williams of game music” has always had more to do with hyperbole and facile comparisons than with actual musical parallels.
 For example, Soule seems almost entirely disinterested in the elaborate thematic structures that shape so many of Williams’ works.
 However, there’s no denying that at his best, Soule is able to create a lavish orchestral sound reminiscent of John Williams’ creations in the science fiction and fantasy genre.